Print Friendly

 TZIJONIKText

-As review, Lupita shows us some more examples of adjectives that qualify nouns before we move on to other uses of adjectives:
+As a review, Lupita shows us some more examples of adjectives that qualify nouns before we move on to other uses of adjectives:

 KEMCHI’Grammar